• Ebook

 Notes

-Oil instead of butter: Originally this recipe was written with 3 tablespoons of a neutral oil (avocado or canola) in place of butter.
+Oil instead of butter:ย Originally this recipe was written with 3 tablespoons of a neutral oil (avocado or vegetable) in place of butter.
 The oil version has a smoother, cupcake-like consistency and the butter version has a traditional muffin crumb.
-Both taste great -- it's simply a matter of personal preference.
+Both taste great -- it's simply a matter of preference.

 Add flaky sea salt at the end.
 A little bit of maldon salt sprinkled on after baking takes these muffins from delicious to mind-blowing.
 I highly recommend it!